 “Attitude is everything—and attitude is a decision.
 Choose to surround yourself with positive personalities and messages.
 Choose to participate in positive experiences and activities.
 Choose to fill your mind with positive thoughts, information, and expectations.

 Remember, the world is waiting for you.
-Get on it.
+Go for it.
 There is work to be done.”